joaovitorzv/joaovitorzv/README.md

 ## Side projects 🧪

-Take a look at my side projects, every project has a readme about the project and technical details
+Take a look at my side projects, every project have a detailed readme about the project and technical details

 **[Taskei - Kanban Board](https://github.com/joaovitorzv/taskei)**